PierreZ/pierrezemb.fr/content/posts/announcing-record-store/index.md

 `Record-Store` is a [layer](https://apple.github.io/foundationdb/layer-concept.html) running on top of [FoundationDB](https://foundationdb.org).
 It provides abstractions to create, load and deletes customer-defined data called `records`, which are hold into a `RecordSpace`.
 We would like to have this kind of flow for developers:

-1. Opening KeySpace, for example `prod/users`
+1. Opening RecordSpace, for example `prod/users`
 2. Create a protobuf definition which will be used as schema
 3. Upsert schema
 4. Push records